Jun 21, 2023 | Estate Planning

 Oct 21, 2022 | Estate Planning

-Picture the following: you and your spouse have decided that you would like to leave your home to your son.
-You decided the best way to do so was to add your son to the deed, so he would be on the title when you pass away.
+Picture the following: you and your spouse decided that you would like to leave your home to your son.
+Your neighbor suggested the best way to do so was to add your son to the deed, so the child will be on the title when you pass away.
 You have the home retitled.
-“Please...
+The...

 Oct 12, 2022 | Estate Planning